Creative Repurposed Yardstick & Ruler Crafts

 Photo of a vintage black wood trunk with old yardsticks used to refinish the top.
 This is a photo of the trunk in the antique store and another idea to repurpose vintage yardsticks

 Make a simple poster hanger using lightweight yardsticks!
-This project took just a few minutes, below are the details.
+This project took just minutes—below are the details.

 Vintage yardstick make up this fun poster holder tied at the top with twine to hand it on the wall.
 The ruler on the top has a piece of old advertising type that says: You'll always be glad.
 The bottom vintage ruler is more worn with paint spots and cut off wording says: Run To the Sun for.
 The poster background is a bright pink palm tree design with a mermaid illustration and the words: Meet Me at the Beach in royal blue overlay.